top of page

 Magerramova, Press Secretary

-I would also like to add that Ohmatdyt is the largest children's hospital in Ukraine, but since the beginning of the war we have accepted adults as well, because there were often entire families among the wounded, and we did not separate patients.
+I would also like to add that Okhmatdyt is the largest children's hospital in Ukraine, but since the beginning of the war we have accepted adults as well, because there were often entire families among the wounded, and we did not separate patients.
 Often, it was a wounded mother with a child or a mother and father with a child.
 And that our youngest patient among the victims of the war was one month old, and the oldest was 83 years old.

 Vintsevych, Head of Radiation Therapy Department